sveltia/sveltia-cms/README.md

 - Avoids high/critical severity vulnerabilities through constant dependency updates and frequent releases[^34].
 - We have documented how to [set up a Content Security Policy](#set-up-content-security-policy) for the CMS.
 - The `unsafe-eval` or `unsafe-inline` keywords are not needed in the `script-src` CSP directive[^33].

+### Better backend support

+- Uses the GraphQL API where possible for better performance, as mentioned above.
+You don’t need to set the `use_graphql` option.
+- The Git branch name is automatically set to the repository’s default branch (`main`, `master` or whatever) if not specified in the configuration file, preventing data loading errors due to a hardcoded fallback to `master`[^27].
+- You can [disable automatic deployments](#disable-automatic-deployments) by default or on demand to save costs and resources associated with CI/CD and to publish multiple changes at once[^24].

 ### Better i18n support